7 Best Cities In Europe To Visit For Senior Travelers

 Duomo and Leonardo De Vinci’s ‘The Last Supper’ make Milan a paradise for art and history lovers.
 Beyond being an architectural gem, Milan is very friendly to senior travelers and has even won a 2016 EU Access award.
 Thus Milan is one of the best cities to visit in Europe for senior travelers.

-If you passed your 60’s and ready for beautiful living, then you will have an absolutely amazing time in Milan.
+If you passed your 60’s and are ready for beautiful living, then you will have an absolutely amazing time in Milan.
 The Italian cuisine, the stunning architecture of Basilicas, art galleries, and museums will make you feel royal.
 When in Milano, you should definitely join a pasta cooking class because it is never too late to learn the perfect pasta sauce recipe so you could recreate la dolce vita back home.

 3. Best Cities In Europe To Visit For Senior Travelers: Bruges, Belgium